nogibjj/Peter_Min_Data_Engineering_Project_Databricks/README.md

 The dataset comes from FiveThirtyEight, an election polls, politics, and analysis website now acquired by ABC news.
 It contains a CSV file of detailed employment information regarding graduate students from different majors.
 Original data source is American Community Survey 2010-2012 Public Use Microdata Series.
 Link: https://github.com/fivethirtyeight/data/tree/master/college-majors

 ## Referenced SQL Query
-The complex SQL query I created aims to examine what academic majors that have more employed graduates than computer science and less unemployed graduates than computer science.
+The complex SQL query I created aims to examine academic majors that have more employed graduates than computer science and less unemployed graduates than computer science.
 Here is the query used:
 ```
 SELECT db1.major, db1.major_category, db2.major, db2.major_category,
 db1.grad_employed AS cs_employed, db2.grad_employed AS other_employed,